-Breastfeeding was really “meals-on-the-go” and was really valuable especially when we were on the road, or if on a particular day, I do not have access to cooking facilities.
+Breastfeeding was really “meals-on-the-go” and was valuable especially when we were on the road, or if on a particular day when I do not have access to cooking facilities.

 Organic fruit was readily available and we fed purees and mashed food as part of the diet, with breastfeeding making up half his diet.
 Personally, this phase was good for travelling – at least I don’t have to cook his meals yet.

 2nd to 3rd year: Weaning

 I had completed my further studies and was initially going into church work but due to lack of vacancy, I returned to the clinical field full-time.
 It was unexpected and I had a short turn-around 1-2 months before starting work and putting him in childcare.

 Fresh milk was introduced on top of breastfeeding.
 He took fresh milk in school, while I still did night nursing.